 Locating, pursuing and landing a job can be a time-consuming, costly and often exhausting process.
 Once at your position, your commitment of talent, effort and time is valuable.
 If you are wrongfully terminated, you deserve the compensation and justice promised by employment laws and delivered by a skilled, experienced and hard-working employment law and wrongful termination lawyer in San Antonio.

-San Antonio Wrongful Termination
+San Antonio Unlawful Termination

 In San Antonio, wrongful termination refers to an employer firing an employee for an unlawful reason.
 San Antonio, TX is classed as an “employment-at-will” state, meaning that an employer can terminate an employee at any given time as long as they have a legal reason to do so.

-Unfortunately, many of our clients in the past have experienced wrongful termination, sexual harassment, and even unlawful breaches of their employment contracts.
+Unfortunately, many of our clients in the past have experienced unjust termination, sexual harassment, and even unlawful breaches of their employment contracts.
 In all of these cases, you have the right to speak out against your employer.
 We recommend talking to legal counsel, preferably an experienced, wrongful termination lawyer who specializes in this field.

 Our employment attorney team at the Galo Law Firm will fight aggressively for your rights.
 We represent a multitude of different clients who have experienced illegal termination, employment discrimination, and unlawful wage/overtime pay.
 We boast over three decades of experience when it comes to fighting and representing clients with cases similar to yours.